SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 10. Materials
 11. Real Estate

 Missing prices were forward-filled before calculating daily returns.
+This was done because there were only 3 missing data points among over 600,000, and because it was the easiest way to simplify the data.

 ---